Finished Concrete Floors, The Pros And Cons

-- Improve the Look of Spaces
+Improve The Look Of Spaces

 With a plethora of colors and designs, you can make your concrete floor look like brick, stone, or wood, which can improve the look of your patios, living areas, and other interior spaces.

 Cons of Finished Concrete Floors

 While the pros outweigh the cons, you might want to take a look at some of the drawbacks of finished concrete floors.

-- Too Hard to Stand On
+Too Hard To Stand On

 With its strength and durability, standing on it for long periods of time may strain your feet.
 You can add anti-fatigue mats or carpets to areas where you spend most of your time standing to overcome this.

-- Unable to Retain Heat
+Unable To Retain Heat

 Concrete flooring is usually cold and has less capacity to retain heat, especially during winter.
 One way to overcome this is to embed radiant heating cables in concrete floors to reduce heat loss.

 By hiring professionals to provide concrete finish services in San Diego, you can make sure your concrete floor is finished appropriately.

-- Produce Loud Noise
+Produce Loud Noise

 If you choose a polished finish for your concrete floors, it can make small uncrowded rooms seem cavernous and loud.

 The Verdict: Finish Your Concrete Floor

 Now that you know the advantage and disadvantages of concrete finishing, you may ask, “Should I finish my concrete floor?”
 The answer is yes.